100+ reports of children, adults eating THC-laced copycat candy brands with adverse reactions - NewsBreak

 100+ reports of children, adults eating THC-laced copycat candy brands with adverse reactions

-WASHINGTON (WGN) — The U.S. Food and Drug Administration (FDA) has issued an alert of tetrahydrocannabinol (THC)-laced copycat products packaged to look like well-recognized foods that appeal to children.
-Those who ate the edibles reportedly experienced hallucinations, increased heart rate, and vomiting—and many required medical intervention or hospital admission.Get the latest news, weather, sports and entertainment delivered right to your inbox!
+The U.S. Food and Drug Administration (FDA) has issued an alert of tetrahydrocannabinol (THC)-laced copycat products packaged to look like well-recognized foods that appeal to children.

-The FDA alert says they are aware of products designed to look like Cap’n Crunch, Nerds Ropes, Starbursts, and many others, which contain THC.
-It’s the psychoactive substance that’s primarily responsible for marijuana’s effects on a person’s mental state.
+The FDA alert says they are aware of products designed to look like Cap’n Crunch, Nerds Ropes, Starbursts, and many others, which contain THC; the substance primarily responsible for marijuana’s effects on a person’s mental state.

 The FDA is actively working with federal and state partners to further address the concerns related to these products and monitoring the market for adverse events, product complaints, and other emerging cannabis-derived products of potential concern, according to the alert.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.